Functionality added or changed:

 Important Change: Replication:

-When using STATEMENT
+When using STATEMENT or

-binary logging format, a statement that
+MIXED binary logging format, a statement that

 changes both non-transactional and transactional tables must be